List of Monday Night Football results (1970–2005): 1970 NFL season

 In only the second MNF game on September 28, Kansas City Chiefs quarterback Len Dawson became the first quarterback to throw for 4 touchdown passes on Monday Night Football.

 The October 19 game between the Washington Redskins and Oakland Raiders was originally scheduled as a head coaching matchup between Vince Lombardi of the Redskins and the Raiders' second-year mentor, John Madden.
 However, Lombardi died of colon cancer six weeks before the contest.
 In that game, Raiders running back Hewritt Dixon rushed for 164 yards and a touchdown.
+13 years later, the Redskins and the Raiders (this time playing in Los Angeles) would meet in the Super Bowl, with the Raiders winning the game and the title 38–9.

 The October 26 game between the Los Angeles Rams and Minnesota Vikings was notable when for the 1st time in MNF history, a team (Rams) didn't score a touchdown in the entire game.
-The result was a 13-3 Vikings win.
+The result was a 13–3 Vikings win.
+Also on that same day, the 1st fight between Muhammad Ali and Jerry Quarry ended on a 3rd-round technical knockout.
+This boxing match is significant because it marked the return of Ali to boxing since his suspension that would ultimately led to his confrontational match against Joe Frazier in the Fight of the Century.
+Howard Cosell (a noted boxing commentator himself) would provide updates on that fight.
+The Ali-Quarry fight would later be highlighted on ABC's Wide World of Sports.